 UDR Peer AdvisingThe Brandeis Undergraduate Departmental Representatives (UDRs) are a group of juniors and seniors whose job it is to advise, plan events, and generally be a resource for their fellow majors.
-The 2021-2022 UDRs are Spencer Clark '23 and Anthony Djoko '23.
+The 2022-2023 UDRs are Spencer Clark '23, Anthony Djoko '23, and Ken Kirio '24.

-Spencer is a Junior from Mercer Island, Washington pursuing a BS/MS in Biochemistry and a double major in Chemistry.
+Spencer is a senior from Mercer Island, Washington pursuing a BS/MS in Biochemistry and a double major in Chemistry.
 He is fascinated by the extraordinary nature of enzymatic catalysis and its influences within synthetic chemistry.
-Since Spring 2020, he has been conducting research in the Bradshaw Lab investigating the structure and function of bacterial PP2C phosphatases.
+He conducts research in the Hao Xu lab exploring the stereoselectivity of glycosylation reactions.
 He is the co-founder and current President of the Brandeis Biochemistry Club.
 Additionally, he is a teaching assistant for Organic Chemistry (Chem25a & b).
 Outside of the lab and classroom, he is an avid soccer fan and enjoys going on runs around the Waltham area.
 Spencer is excited to serve his fellow majors as a Biochemistry UDR and to share his scientific passions with others.

-Anthony Djoko is a junior on the BS/MS track for biochemistry, and he is also majoring in biological physics.
+Anthony Djoko is a senior on the BS/MS track for biochemistry, and he is also majoring in biological physics.
 On campus, he works in the Duclos lab on collective cell migration and how cell contractility affects tissue mechanics.
-He is also the journal club coordinator for the Biochemistry club.
+He is also the Events Coordinator for the Biochemistry club.
 Besides science related activities, Anthony is a music director for Brandeis’s award-winning male a cappella group, Brandeis VoiceMale.